xinliu10-data-science/Amazon-Prime-Video/README.md

 II.
 Main Challenges and Investigations
 ----------------------------------
 ### Handling of Missing Data
 One of the main challenges I had during this project is dealing with missing values.
-Among the 10 numerical features, I found that 4 features (budget, boxoffice, metacritic_score, star_category) have more than 25% missing data, and 2 features (imdb_votes, imdb_rating) have less than 10% of missing data.
+Among the 10 numerical features, I found that 4 features (budget, boxoffice, metacritic_score, star_category) have more than 25% missing data (shown as '0', which is not possible in reality), and 2 features (imdb_votes, imdb_rating) have less than 10% of missing data.
 There are 3242 samples have at least one missing data.

 There are two common types of missing data: _**informative**_ and _**non-informative**_.
 The first category is produced by random data loss; in this case, the observations with missing values are no different from the ones with complete data.
 As for _informative_ missing data, it telss you something about your observation.
 A simple example is a customer record with a missing subscription cancellation date meaning that this customer's subscription has not been cancelled so far.